krbarounis/Amazon_Reviews_NLP_Project/README.md

 ## Intro

-This project utilizes natural language processing techniques and algorithms and a dataset of customer reviews from Amazon's electronic products department to answer the following two questions:
+This project utilizes natural language processing techniques on a dataset of customer reviews from Amazon's electronic products department to answer the following two questions:

 1. Do written reviews of Amazon products align with their associated ratings?
 2. What are the most commonly discussed topics in these reviews?